News

 Han, known for her work as professor of internal medicine for the Division of Pulmonary and Critical Care Medicine at the University of Michigan Health System, spoke with the editorial team specifically about 2 recent revisions to the GOLD 2025 Report regarding dupilumab and ensifentrine.

 “I think some of the updates in the 2025 GOLD document that people were most interested in related to the placement of 2 new medications that were approved for COPD within the last year,” Han said.
-“So that includes ensifentrine, which is a nebulized PDE3 and PDE4 inhibitor, as well as dupilumab, that targets the IL-4 and IL-14 receptor which is a type 2 inflammation pathway.”
+“So that includes ensifentrine, which is a nebulized PDE3 and PDE4 inhibitor, as well as dupilumab, that targets the IL-4 and IL-13 which are two of the key and central drivers of type 2 inflammation.”

 Han explained that diagnosis, staging, and categorization have not changed in the report, adding that there are still A, B, and E categories for low risk symptoms.
 She then pointed to the new suggestion to consider ensifentrine additionally when those on long-acting β2 agonists (LABAs) plus long-acting muscarinic antagonists (LAMAs) still maintain significant symptoms.